| CONTENTS: purpose of the fixation cemented total hip prosthesis cementless total hip prosthesis the porous coating

 total hip prosthesis is painful and such loose total hip is

+also stiff.
 There are two methods how to secure the

 fixation of a total hip prosthesis to the skeleton: